-- 9.1.5 The assessment report is updated every five years.
-Portions of the assessment are updated more frequently in response to changes in the status of species at risk or when there are significant changes in the state of other HCVs or HCV Areas. - If significant changes have been made to the assessment, a review of the updated assessment report by one or more qualified specialists is completed.
-(Add)
+- 9.1.4 The HCV assessment is updated every five years.
+Portions of the assessment are updated more frequently in response to changes in the status of species at risk or when there are significant changes in the state of other HCVs or HCV areas.
+(Add) - 9.1.5 Applicable to Community Forests: